paezha/covid19-environmental-correlates/README.md

 The SUR-SLM model can be estimated using maximum likelihood (López, Mur, and Angulo (2014)) or instrumental variables (Mínguez, López, and Mur (2019)).

+A note regarding the interpretation of the model is in order.
+It is well-known that coefficients in linear regression models are partial derivatives of the dependent variable with respect to the independent variables, and therefore directly give the marginal effects or rates of change.
+Spatially lagged models, however, are no longer linear.
+The intuition behind the non-linearity is that the spatial lag expands the information set to include information from neighbouring regions: in other words, the value of an explanatory variable in a spatial unit can have influence in other spatial units via the spatial lag.
+This makes interpretation of the coefficients less straightforward but also richer (Golgher and Voss 2016).
+The results of LeSage (2009) for cross-sectional spatial lag models can be extended to the spatial SUR framework.
+Note that, according to Elhorst (2014), the partial derivatives have the following interpretation: if an explanatory variable (\(X_k\)) in a particular province changes, not only the incidence rate in that province changes, also incidence rates in other provinces change via the contagion effect.
+Therefore, a change in
+\(X_k\) in a particular province has a *direct effect* on that province, but also an *indirect effect* on neighbouring provinces.
+In this way, the \(i\)th diagonal element of the matrix of partial derivatives represents the direct effect on the \(i\)th province, whereas the non-diagonal elements of \(i\)th row of the matrix of partial derivatives represent the indirect effects on other provinces.
+In order to obtain a global indicator, the direct effect is calculated as the mean of the diagonal elements and captures the average change in incidence ratio caused by the change in \(X_k\).
+Likewise, a global indicator of the indirect effects is calculated as the mean of the non-diagonal elements.
+The total effect is the sum of direct and indirect effects.
+Finally, note that if \(\rho_k = 0\), the indirect effects are 0 and the direct effects are equal to \(\beta_kt\).

 # Analysis